mejia-dev/epicodus-capstone-mvp/Timetracker.md

       * https://www.youtube.com/watch?v=rWtfClpWSb8
     * Rebuilding jump functionality from scratch.
     * Will look into this more later.
-  * 8:30pm BST -
+  * 8:30pm BST - 9:54pm BST
     * Working on resume and cover letter for internship through Epicodus.
+Sent resume and cover letter, CC'ing Nina from Epicodus.

 * 2024-04-16 - 7.35 hours total
   * 8am BST - 12:30pm BST